Yup, a funny hat.

 You will need one deck of cards for every 2-3 players.
 (We used 3 decks for 7 players and the games ran a bit long, but not bad.
 You will need to experiment a bit to find a balance you like.)

 This article contains affiliate links.
-If you click and buy, I make a commission.
-Thank you for keeping me in playing cards. ❤
+If you click and buy, I make a commission (at no additional cost to you).
+Thank you for keeping us in playing cards. ❤

 Put all remaining cards in a pile in the middle as a draw pile.